peterujah/php-functions/README.md

 - Generate and validate a unique identifier string
 - Generate Unified Public Consultation (UPC)
 - Generate European Article Number (EAN) or (EAN13)
+- Genrate Big Integer based on min and max
 - Check if a string is a valid email address
 - Check a password complexity count, using general secure password pattern
 - Encrypt password string to create a hash value